Chevrolet

 What are the most common 2020-2025 Chevrolet Corvette problems?

 The 2020-2025 Chevrolet Corvette has accumulated 109 NHTSA complaints.
-The most frequently reported problem areas are Electrical System, Transmission, Body/Trim.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+The most frequently reported problem areas are Transmission, Electrical System, Body/Trim.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Chevrolet Corvette engine is most reliable?